trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 During platform installation:

-1. dedicated Docker Registry v2 is started, backed by empty persistent storage,
+1. Dedicated Docker Registry v2 is started, backed by empty persistent storage.
-2. temporary Docker Registry v2 is started, with a data directory mounted from the unpacked TAP package,
+2. Temporary Docker Registry v2 is started, with a data directory mounted from the unpacked TAP package.
-3. images are pushed from the temporary Registry to the permanent one.
+3. Images are pushed from the temporary Registry to the permanent one.

 Using this approach, update packages can easily be distributed, which will contain only new versions of *some* images.